IT Support Planning – Digital Promise

 IT Support Best Practices

 • Assemble your team and communicate regularly – A regular weekly meeting in which information is shared with all stakeholders at both the district and school levels ensures everyone is on the same page.
-This meeting also serves as a good time for group problem solving and the sharing of best practices and lessons learned.
-Once rollout has happened and systems have been tested and modified for a few weeks, these meetings may move to twice a month.
+This meeting also serves as a good time for group problem-solving and the sharing of best practices and lessons learned.
+Once the rollout has happened and systems have been tested and modified for a few weeks, these meetings may move to twice a month.

 • Build your plan – The IT support plan should document all IT touchpoints, including: